hlop3z/xtyle-python/README.md

 ## Introduction

 Welcome to the Xtyle!
 This tool allows you to work with JSX components, compile them, and save them as static files for use with other frameworks like Flask.
-It is powered by `py-mini-racer`, `css-html-js-minify`, and `libsass`.
+It is powered by.

+- Python: `py-mini-racer`, `css-html-js-minify`, and `libsass`
+- JavaScript: `babel`, and `prettier`

 ## Getting Started